hashkat/hashkat/docs/input.md

 # Input

 This page serves as a reference for users working with the input file INFILE.yaml.
-This page goes through every aspect of sthe file in which users can manipulate.
+This page goes through every aspect of the file in which users can manipulate.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4X063IPFzM4" frameborder="0" allowfullscreen></iframe>